-Feeling overwhelmed by dramatic events taking place in my life, I decided not to leave my home and to stay in the safety and gentleness of my cabin in the woods at the foot of the Catskill Mountains.
-I was going through a rough time and turned to my work to pull me through.
+Feeling overwhelmed by disturbing events taking place in my life, I turned to my work.
 I have always been a hard worker, but I had never before approached my work as a refuge.
-During that time, I kept myself engaged in the beauty of my well-established and sacred studio practice, and that had a calming effect where the ugliness outside could not reach me.
-Looking at my subjects through the boundary of the picture frame served as a metaphor for what Seymour Bernstein, the great classical pianist, calls a “protected area”.
-Within the safety of that measured area, these pictures came about.
-And through that picture frame, I could see the problems I was experiencing in my own life with a better perspective.
-I photographed the objects that I live with, many of them old, (remnants, chipped cups, old glass), because I like things from the past and marvel at their imperfections and ability to survive.
-My state of fragility allowed for a greater sensitivity to beauty and detail, giving these delicate objects gravity.
-As those events have passed, I continue to work on this project, less now in relationship to that vulnerable time, but rather out of interest in the meanings and possibilities of being a still life photographer.
-Sometimes when an artist works wholeheartedly while under duress and manages to stay focused, the situation causing the stress pushes the artist into a deep place within him or herself.
+I kept myself engaged in the calm and beauty of my well-established and sacred studio practice.
+Looking through the boundary of the picture frame, what Seymour Bernstein calls a “protected area”, I could see the problems I was experiencing in my own life with a better perspective.
+I photographed the objects that I live with, many of them old, (remnants, chipped cups), because I like things from the past and marvel at their imperfections and ability to survive.
+As those events have passed, I continue to work on this project out of interest in the meanings and possibilities of being a still life photographer.
+Sometimes situations causing stress can push an artist into a deep place within him or herself.
 This is what happened to me with this work and I was uplifted by the resulting creation.